Ants in the Backyard

 This bug is in the family Miridae of Plant Bugs.
 When I first saw the nymph of this bug, I was sure it was one of those ant-mimics.
 It was quite special though.
 The abdomen looked as if it had been assembled like a child's toy.
 It was identified as P. guttulatus, but I had never seen the adult of this bug.
 The first two sightings were in July 2nd and 6th of 2018.
 The third was from July 15th, and the front end of the nymph looked as if it had undergone some transformations.
 (Compare picture 3 with Picture 3 of the next group.
 The fourth surprised me when I found it - it was actually from July 11th of 2016!
 But I had still never seen the adult.

 You might think, that's it, two kinds of bugs that in their nymphal form mimic ants.
 How many other cases do you think there might be?
 Well, now that I've been looking curiously at this phenomenon, I'm beginning to think there might be a lot more.
 So far this next one is the only other example I've found.
 It resembles a spider of genus Peckhamia,which seems to contain quite a few Jumping Spiders that look like ants.
 Another example from Bugguide is This One.
+In fact, if you go to Bugguide and search on "ant mimic", you will find LOTS of examples.
 The jumping spider in my picture is not either of these, but seems to be related.
 I thought this was an ant until I counted the legs.
+It is a Spider with long legs, supporting a very Ant-like body.

 Back to February 3, 2019